 Three facts to know about the brain and fat:

 Unlike every other organ in the body, the brain cannot burn fat to make energy.
-Therefore the brain has no use for fatty foods rich in the kind of fat that makes energy: saturated fat, also known as triglycerides.
-Additionally (and contrary to claims in many popular diet books), the brain is able to make a good amount of saturated fat as it needs locally; for the most part it doesn’t require restocking.
-The only time the brain needs to “import” saturated fat is during childhood and early adolescence, when our neurons are growing at light speed and need the extra support.
+Therefore the brain has no use for fatty foods rich in the kind of fat that makes energy: saturated fat.
+Additionally (and contrary to claims in many popular diet books), the brain is able to make a good amount of the saturated fat that it needs locally; for the most part, it doesn’t require restocking.
+The only time the brain needs to import saturated fat is during childhood and early adolescence, when our neurons are growing at light speed and need the extra support.
 After adolescence, by and large, the brain stops absorbing this kind of fat from the bloodstream.

 The brain has no use for dietary cholesterol.
 The brain makes all of its own cholesterol when we are infants and our brains are growing.
 After that, brain cholesterol is sealed away from the rest of the body.

-The only kind of fat the brain needs throughout a lifetime is polyunsaturated fat (PUFA).
+The only kind of fat the brain needs throughout a lifetime is PUFA.
 This is a particular type of fat present in fish, shellfish, and some nuts and seeds, all of which belong to a healthy brain diet.
-Among all possible types of PUFAs, two varieties, omega-3’s and omega-6’s, are the best for promoting brain health.
-It is important to include both of these PUFAs in our daily diet, as they serve two very different but related functions.
+Among all possible types of PUFAs, two varieties, omega-3 and omega-6, are the best for promoting brain health.
+It is important to include both of these PUFAs in our daily diet as they serve two very different but related functions.

-Omega-6’s have pro-inflammatory properties.
+Omega-6 fatty acids have pro-inflammatory properties.
 In biology, inflammation refers to the activation of your immune system and how well it protects you from danger.
-Omega-6’s play a role in this process by encouraging our bodies and brains to mount an inflammatory response in the case of a wound or an infection or simply when we’re sick.
-Omega-3’s turn down this response once the danger is no longer present and are therefore considered anti-inflammatory.
+Omega-6s play a role in this process by encouraging our bodies and brains to mount an inflammatory response in the case of a wound or an infection or simply when we’re sick.
+Omega-3 fatty acids turn down this response once the danger is no longer present and are therefore considered anti-inflammatory.

 While both types of PUFAs are beneficial, their relative proportion within a diet matters.
 Studies have demonstrated that a balance between these two PUFAs is essential for proper brain health, neuronal communication, and the maintenance of a healthy immune system.
 For the brain, this balance depends entirely on our food choices.

-Research has determined that a two-to-one ratio of omega-6 to omega-3 is an ideal balance.
-It is estimated, however, that Americans consume twenty or thirty times more omega-6’s than omega-3’s, making the typical Western diet (processed food, fast food, low in fruit and vegetables) highly inflammatory in nature.
-By eating too much omega-6-rich food and too little omega-3-rich food, we are putting ourselves at risk for many diseases, including Alzheimer’s.
+Research has suggested that a two-to-one ratio of omega-6 to omega-3 is a good balance.
+It is estimated, however, that Americans consume twenty or thirty times more omega-6 than omega-3, making the typical Western diet (processed food, fast food, low in fruit and vegetables) inflammatory in nature.
+By eating too much omega-6-rich food and too little omega-3-rich food, we may be putting ourselves at risk for many diseases, including Alzheimer’s.
 We need to make sure our diets support this important and delicate two-to-one balance.

 THE IDEAL FAT BALANCE

-We recommend a two-to-one ratio of omega-6’s to omega-3’s.
+We recommend a two-to-one ratio of omega-6 to omega-3.
 Here are some ways to get them:

-Research shows that people whose diets have less than four grams of omega 3’s a day have the highest rates of brain shrinkage over time and the highest risk of Alzheimer’s.
-Those whose diets have six grams or more have the healthiest, most “youthful” brains.
+Research shows that diets with the lowest amounts of omega-3s relative to other fats are associated with the highest rates of brain shrinkage over time and the highest risk of Alzheimer’s.
+Diets with the highest amounts of omega-3s are associated with the healthiest, most “youthful” brains.”